susannebradley/smbradley.com/content/post/2018-monthly-reports.md

 Starting in July 2018, I've been setting monthly goals and then writing a reflection on the outcomes every month.
 I got the idea from RescueTime's [guide to setting and achieving goals](https://www.rescuetime.com/guides/goals), and am basing the content of my reports largely on [those of Buster Benson](https://medium.com/@buster/buster-s-monthly-reports-2015-730f5fdb6e7f) at Patreon.

 ---
+# August
+**August's highlights**: Went on vacation in Jasper for a week with my family (and got in some good hiking).
+Took a few days to explore some recent scientific computing papers unrelated to my current project.
+Tried a bunch of research ideas that didn't go anywhere (oh, well).

+**Outcome of last month's goals**: I somewhat met my work goals: I did come up with more ideal preconditioners, but haven't started analyzing how they work in practical circumstances (I've changed my research plans a bit).
+I did well on the personal goals: I've been weighing myself every week (and lost four pounds without too much effort), have run for 5 km at a time, and can meditate for an hour.

+**Goals for September**: Come up with a detailed plan for my candidacy proposal.
+Read three books.
+Increase runs to 8 km and incorporate hills.
+Go for at least one hike.

+**Lessons learned this month**: That I'm (still) too impatient in judging my research progress and tend to expect more progress than is realistic for me.
+That I genuinely like being in nature and being physically active, and I don't just do it because it's a habit at this point.
+That skipping a daily meditation session leaves me more agitated and unfocused for the next practice (even if I'm on vacation and am not overly stressed).

+**Books, movies, articles, podcasts, or albums I enjoyed this month**: None in particular.
+I read a couple of books but found them forgettable.
+And I haven't listened to any new music or podcasts, and haven't watched any movies.

+---
 # July
 **July's highlights**: We went on a short vacation with my parents on Vancouver Island.
 I wrote a [technical report]({{< ref "/publication/bradley18.md" >}}) collecting some of my earlier theoretical results for preconditioning saddle point systems.
 I established five ideal preconditioners for $2 \times 2$- or $3 \times 3$-block systems, under various conditions on the matrix.
 (The goal here is to develop preconditioners for $3 \times 3$ saddle point systems like in [Beik and Benzi 2018](https://epubs.siam.org/doi/abs/10.1137/17M1121226), but by starting with preconditioners that are ideal under some restrictive assumptions and analyzing how they extend to more general cases.)